A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Results and Evaluation

 \subsection{Impact of ASR Representations in Speech and Text Modalities on NSER}

-To investigate the impact of ASR representations in speech and text modalities on NSER, we conduct a comparative analysis, contrasting different text inputs for BERT in the text modality with various ASR representations in the speech modality, as detailed in Table IV.
+To investigate the impact of ASR representations in speech and text modalities on NSER, we conduct a comparative analysis, contrasting different text inputs for BERT in the text modality with various ASR representations in the speech modality, as detailed in Table VI.

-In the text modality, BERT applied to transcripts consistently outperforms BERT on Whisper-processed text, with notable performance disparities, particularly on the MELD dataset.
-However, across the MELD, IEMOCAP, and IEMOCAP-Environment datasets, the speech modality demonstrates superior performance over the text modality, highlighting the added value of ASR representations for NSER.
+In the text modality, BERT applied to transcripts consistently outperforms BERT on Whisper-generated text, with the largest margin observed on the IEMOCAP-Human subset.
+However, across most datasets, the speech modality demonstrates superior performance compared with the text modality, except for the IEMOCAP-Human subset, highlighting the added value of ASR representations for NSER.

-In the speech modality, the Encoder+Decoder consistently yields the best results, outperforming the individual contributions of the encoder or decoder.
-This indicates the synergistic potential of integrating comprehensive ASR strategies for NSER.
-Specifically, on the MELD dataset, the Encoder+Decoder achieves improvements of 5.77$\%$ in UAR and 3.37$\%$ in F1 compared with BERT on transcripts.
-Even the Encoder and Decoder individually provide substantial gains, with the Encoder alone improving UAR and F1 by 3.18$\%$ and 0.96$\%$, and the Decoder contributing gains of 3.19$\%$ and 2.05$\%$ in UAR and F1, respectively.